khulnasoft-lab/design.khulnasoft.com/contents/components/filter.md

 ### Placement

 Filters are positioned inline with the text cursor in a search box.
-They can wrap to a new row or cause a search box to become horizontally scrollable.
+The search box becomes horizontally scrollable when the filters can’t fit in it.

 ## Interaction guidelines